 The BBC’s London Television Service (a non commercial broadcaster) had also encountered make-up difficulties.
-The problem must have been well known, as a discussion of it ended up in ‘The Art and Craft of Hairdressing’ (Bari-Woollss, n.d.) believed to be published in 1936 – the same year regular television broadcasts started in London.
-Before you ask how the hairdressers got into the TV business, it should be remembered that both Max Factor and the Westmores started out in hair.
+The problem must have been well known, as a discussion of it ended up in ‘The Art and Craft of Hairdressing’ (Foan & Bari-Woolls, 1936) – the same year regular television broadcasts started in London.

-British television in the thirties had some problems not experienced by later broadcasters.
-They were transmitting in two forms, one of which was partly mechanical (the Baird system), and they were also using Image Iconoscope camera tubes – called Super-Emitron in Great Britain – which had a much lower line standard than that used after the war – with a correspondingly reduced picture definition.
-This explains some of the discussion outlined below.
+British television in the 1930s had some problems not experienced by later broadcasters as they were transmitting in two forms, one of which was partly mechanical – the Baird system.
+The British were also using Image Iconoscope camera tubes – called Super-Emitron in Great Britain – and so were also working with low line standards and fuzzy picture definition.
+As in America make-up was used to compensate for these issues.

 This new branch of entertainment has brought with it an entirely new technique of make-up.
 Here two considerations decide the kind of make-up to be used.
 The first is light sensitivity at the transmitter; the second is the degree of definition attainable at the receiving station.
 Since the received picture is in monochrome, that is black and white, or black and red, or black and green, colour does not appear on the screen.
 There are two methods of scanning the scene.
 One is to flood it with light and to scan it with a mechanical or electrical device.
 The other is to light it with a moving spot of light.
 Whatever coloured light is used, the colour used for the make-up must provide deep contrasts, but owing to the fact that the photo-sensitive cells used for transmitting are preponderantly sensitive to one range of colour the actual colour of the make-up must be the complementary colour of that which most affects the “electric eye.”
 Thus, if the cell is sensitive to red the make-up must be green.
 With such a cell, the actor would use green for shadows, wrinkles, eye shade, eyebrows, etc., while he would use red to soften out shadows and blemishes.